 These loans are funded by multiple individual investors who contribute small amounts.
 Your credit score, amount, and term influence your interest rate.

 One of the most popular options.
-Home equity loans have longer terms, lower monthly payments, and possibly tax-deductible interest.
+A home equity loan offers longer terms, lower monthly payments, and possibly tax-deductible interest.
 Just note that longer terms mean more total interest over time.

 Thanks to the Tax Cuts and Jobs Act of 2017, most personal residence improvements aren't tax-deductible.
 However, two exceptions still apply: